 I didn’t have a writing degree (and still don’t).

 But I started writing as a side hustle.
 If you’re hoping to start your freelance writing career as a business from day one, there are some other tools you might want to invest your time (or money) in.

 Here’s what I recommend you to grow your freelance writing business:

 This is a freelance writing resource I created and it’s totally FREE.

-- How to be a freelance writer ebook
+- How to choose a niche

-- Find your ideal client workbook
+- Targeting your ideal client

 Grammarly is a grammar checking and proofreading tool and it’s a must-have if you want to get paid to write online.